nuejs/nue/packages/nuejs.org/docs/index.md

 ---

 # Nue is a web framework for UX developers
-Nue is a rapid website development environment for UX developers, "design engineers", and other design-minded web developers.
-Instead of dealing with complex engineering issues in several layers of abstraction, your focus shifts to content, design, and user experience.
-You'll become great at UX and stay relevant for years to come.
+Nue is a rapid website development environment focusing on content, design, and user experience.
+It changes the way you think about web development.
+Chances are that you'll become a professional UX/CSS developer and stay relevant for years to come.

+## Target audience
+Nue is a great fit for the following people:

+1. **UX developers**: who prefer to jump to CSS directly from **Figma** without the [complex](https://medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) and time-consuming _developer-designer handoff_ process.

+2. **Beginner web developers**: who want to skip the redundant layers in the [frontend stack](https://roadmap.sh/frontend) and start building websites quickly with HTML, CSS, and JavaScript.

+3. **Experienced JS developers**: who are frustrated with the [absurd amount of layers](//roadmap.sh/react) in the current JavaScript stack and look for simpler ways to develop modern websites.

 ## Less, but better
-What used to take a React specialists and thousands of lines of JavaScript is now assembled with content and styled with modern CSS.
+If there's one word to describe Nue, it's _minimalism_ — what used to take React specialists and thousands of lines of JavaScript is now assembled with a content file and a small amount of CSS.
 To give you a rough idea, here are source codes for [tailwindcss.com](//tailwindcss.com) front page (a next.js app) and [nuejs.org](/) front page:

 [.stack]
   [image.bordered]
     small: /img/react-page.png
     large: /img/react-page-big.png
-    caption: "Next.js: mixed JavaScript, React, and Tailwind"
+    caption: Next.js
     width: 500
     href: //github.com/tailwindlabs/tailwindcss.com/blob/master/src/pages/index.js